DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

 ## Implementation Details

 1. Copy and include the _GenerateUserFriendlyId.Module_ project into your solution and make sure it is built successfully.
-Invoke the [Module or Application Designer](https://docs.devexpress.com/eXpressAppFramework/112828/installation-upgrade-version-history/visual-studio-integration/module-designer) for the _YourSolutionName.Module/Module.xx_ or _YourSolutionName.Wxx/WxxApplication.xx_ files by double-clicking it in Solution Explorer.
-Invoke the Toolbox (Alt+X+T) and then drag & drop the _GenerateUserFriendlyIdModule_ component into the modules list on the left.
+Invoke the [Module or Application Designer](https://docs.devexpress.com/eXpressAppFramework/112828/installation-upgrade-version-history/visual-studio-integration/module-designer) for the _YourSolutionName.Module/Module.xx_ or _YourSolutionName.Wxx/WxxApplication.xx_ file by double-clicking it in Solution Explorer.
+Invoke the Toolbox (press Alt+X+T) and then drag and drop the _GenerateUserFriendlyIdModule_ component onto the modules list on the left.

 2. For apps with no security or with the Client-Side Security (`XPObjectSpaceProvider` or `SecuredObjectSpaceProvider`):